-A testimonial disclaimer is a legal statement that is placed on a website or application — often within a terms and conditions — to make it clear that the reader’s experience may not be the same as what is described in a review or endorsement.
+A testimonial disclaimer is a legal statement that is placed on a website or application to make it clear that the reader’s experience may not be the same as what is described in a review or endorsement.

 The document states that a review describes only one person’s experience and is not a guarantee, promise, or reflection of the feelings of every user.